155th Infantry Division "Emilia"

 The 155th Infantry Division "Emilia" (155ª Divisione di fanteria "Emilia") was an infantry division of the Royal Italian Army during the World War II.
 The Emilia was formed on 1 December 1941 and named for the historic region of Emilia.
 The Emilia was classified as an occupation infantry division, which meant that the division's artillery regiment consisted of two artillery groups instead of the three artillery groups of line infantry divisions and that the divisional mortar battalion was replaced by a divisional machine gun battalion.

-In April 1942 the division was send to Dalmatia to fight Yugoslav Partisans.
+In April 1942 the division was sent to Dalmatia to fight Yugoslav Partisans.
 After the announcement of the Armistice of Cassibile on 8 September 1943 the division fought advancing German forces for eight days, before crossing the Adriatic Sea to reach Apulia in Southern Italy, where the division's survivors joined forces with the Italian Co-belligerent Army.

 History

 World War I

 The division's lineage begins with the Brigade "Emilia" raised in Bologna in March 1915 with the 119th and 120th infantry regiments.
 The brigade fought on the Italian front in World War I and together with its regiments was disbanded after the war in December 1919.